 If, anytime you assertively bring something up and immediately your partner gets mad at you to the point where everything quickly escalate into an argument, the relationship is not healthy.

 I love how Nick Wignall explains it.
-In a recent article he says one thing emotionally immature adults have in common is “they make you feel bad for feeling bad.”
+In one of his articles he says one thing emotionally immature adults often have in common is “they make you feel bad for feeling bad.”

 A perfect example of this is what happened to my friend Lisa not too long ago.
 She felt down as she didn’t have enough time to do what she loved doing.